The Black Hole

 The solution is to prepare thoroughly, then speak naturally.
 Know your key examples cold.
 Understand the competencies likely to be assessed.
 But don’t memorize scripts word-for-word.
 Let your answers emerge organically, guided by your preparation but not enslaved to it.

-The algorithms don’t ask your age directly.
-They don’t need to.
+The mechanisms are indirect but effective.
+Algorithms don’t ask your age directly—they don’t need to.
 A graduation year of 1992 implies an age around 52.
 Work history spanning three decades implies experience that might translate to “expensive” or “set in their ways.”
-Some systems simply filter out applications that pattern-match to older candidates—a practice that, while violating the Age Discrimination in Employment Act, is nearly impossible for any individual applicant to prove.
+Research from AARP’s 2025 Age Discrimination in Hiring Report found that job seekers over 50 reported callback rates 2.5x lower than equally qualified candidates under 40, with the gap widening at companies using AI-based screening.

 The LinkedIn Game